Ruby on Rails 🚇

 }

-• Provide a default value for non-sensitive variable when possible (i.e. not secret credentials).
+• Provide a default value for non-sensitive variables when possible (i.e. not secret credentials).

 ENV.fetch('NON_EXISTING_NON-SENSITIVE_VARIABLE', 'default value')